MiguelMurilloG/cookingclass/README.md

 - The idea for this project was based in the challenge of Love Running project.
 I don't have any previous experience in coding it was challenging.
 - The icons in for the footer were taken from [Font Awesome](https://fontawesome.com/)
-- A big thank you to my brother Cristian Leon, for allowing me to use his images and content profile, I must say his passion for what he does has inspired me to pursue this new path in web development.

 ## Media

-- All images in my website project were provided by Cristian Leon (the artist).
+- All images in my website was taken from my Culinary Classrrom course last year.

 ## Acknowledgements